They tell me the history of pro football in Orlando is cursed, and my initial reaction is polite skepticism.

-It turns out in the scope of Orlando’s pro football history, that’s a pretty fair question.
+In the scope of Orlando’s pro football history, it turns out that’s a pretty fair question.
 What team?

 It was the Apollos then, but in other uniforms, in other years, under other coaches, the same question was eventually asked regarding the Tuskers, the Renegades, the Rage, the Thunder, and the Blazers.